 There are many different options for landmine exercises.
-After testing about every option, my favorite is the Gut Wrench by Stronger Than U. This small attachment fits in my gym bag so I can easily take it back and forth between the two gyms I trian as and my physical therapy clinic.
+After testing about every option, my favorite is the Barbell Bomb by AbMat and Stronger Than U. This small attachment fits in my gym bag so I can easily take it back and forth between the two gyms I train as and my physical therapy clinic.

 Here are my favorite landmine exercises for strength & hypertrophy.

 Landmine Belt Squats

 The landmine belt squat is a great exercise for strengthening the legs.
 Because the weight is hanging from a belt around the hips, the back is loaded significantly less than the legs.
 This makes it a great option for athletes needing to improve their leg-to-back strength ratio or for those recovering from a back injury or who cannot place a barbell on their back after shoulder surgeries.

 Landmine Goblet Squat

 The landmine goblet squat is a great squat variation for strengthening the legs.
 Many athletes have performed KB or dumbbell goblet squats but have run into the issue of upper body strength limiting the amount of weight they can support with their upper body.
 The landmine goblet squat is easier to support weight compared to the traditional goblet squat, making it a better option for overloading the legs.

 Landmine Hip Hinge